masonfmatthews/rails_assignments/projects/legacy_associations_and_validations/README.md

 * Associate `lessons` with `readings` (both directions).
 When a lesson is destroyed, its readings should be automatically destroyed.
 * Associate `lessons` with `courses` (both directions).
 When a course is destroyed, its lessons should be automatically destroyed.
 * Associate `courses` with `course_instructors` (both directions).
-If the course has any students associated with it, the course should not be deletable.
+If the course has any instructors associated with it, the course should not be deletable.
 * Associate `lessons` with their `in_class_assignments` (both directions).
 * Set up a Course to have many `readings` through the Course's `lessons`.
 * Validate that Schools must have `name`.